|

 3R-Project 101-06

-Organotypic CNS slice cultures as an in-vitro model for immune mediated tissue damage and repair in multiple sclerosisNorbert Goebels University Hospital, Dept. of Neurology, Clinical Neuroimmunology 8091 Zürich, Switzerland norbert.goebels@usz.ch Keywords: mice; brain; slices; reduction; replacement Duration: 3 years End of the Project: 2009 Background and Aim Multiple sclerosis (MS) is a chronic demyelinating disease of the central nervous system (CNS) affecting about one out of 700 young adults in Switzerland.
-Histological data and results from animal experiments indicate that T lymphocytes, B cells, macrophages and antibodies contribute to the formation of immune-mediated lesions in the brain and spinal cord of MS patients.
+Organotypic CNS slice cultures as an in-vitro model for immune mediated tissue damage and repair in multiple sclerosisNorbert Goebels Heinrich-Heine University Düsseldorf, Medical Faculty, Department of Neurology, Moorenstr.
+5, 40225 Düsseldorf, Germany norbert.goebels@med.uni-duesseldorf.de Keywords: mice; brain; immunology; reduction; replacement Duration: 3 years Project Completion: 2009 Background and Aim Multiple sclerosis (MS) is a chronic demyelinating disease of the central nervous system (CNS) affecting about one out of 700 adults in Europe.
+Histological data and results from animal experiments indicate that T cells, B cells, macrophages and antibodies contribute to the formation of immune-mediated lesions in the brain and spinal cord of MS patients.
 The presence of clonally expanded immunoglobulins in the cerebrospinal fluid (CSF) of MS patients is one of the most prominent hallmarks of the disease.
-However, neither the specificity of these immunoglobulins nor the triggers causing demyelination and axonal damage are known (Sospedra and Martin, 2004) A large proportion of current MS research is currently performed in a model system called experimental autoimmune encephalomyelitis (EAE).
-For the induction of EAE, rodents or nonhuman primates are actively immunized with myelin antigens, thus inducing an inflammation of the CNS.
+However, neither the specificity of these immunoglobulins nor the triggers causing demyelination and axonal damage are known.
+A large proportion of current MS research is currently performed in a model system called experimental autoimmune encephalomyelitis (EAE).
+For the induction of EAE, rodents or nonhuman primates are actively immunized with myelin antigens, thereby inducing an inflammation of the CNS.
 This inflammation leads to a progressive paralysis of the animals before they eventually are sacrificed.
-While CNS inflammation can also be caused by adoptive transfer of MOG-reactive T-cells alone, antibodies are additionally required for the induction of demyelination in rats and nonhuman primates.
+While CNS inflammation can also be induced by adoptively transferring MOG-reactive T-cells alone, antibodies are additionally required for the induction of demyelination in rats and nonhuman primates.
 Likewise, deposits of immunoglobulins and complement can be detected in MS lesions, supporting the role of antibodies in MS pathogenesis.
 Although EAE has provided many valuable insights into the pathology of MS, it only partially reflects MS and it is difficult to discern the role of different arms of the immune system with respect to the induction of CNS damage.
-Using organotypic CNS slice cultures, we have therefore established an experimental model system in which the complex architecture of the CNS is maintained and which allows the detailed investigation of interactions between the CNS and components of the immune system, as well as mechanisms of CNS damage and repair.
+Special attention is currently being paid to mechanisms inducing axonal damage, which is thought to be the morphological correlate of permanent neurological impairment.
+Using organotypic CNS slice cultures, we have therefore established an experimental model system, in which the complex architecture of the CNS is maintained and which allows the detailed investigation of interactions between the CNS and components of the immune system, as well as mechanisms of CNS damage and repair.

 |